krivard/codalab-worksheets-wiki/CodaLab-Worksheets.md

 ## **Why CodaLab Worksheets?**

-While there has been tremendous progress in machine learning, data science, natural language processing, computer vision, and many other data- and computation-intensive fields, the research process is imperfect.
-Most of the time, the product of the research is simply the published paper.
-Even when people release their data and code (a big step forward), it is often not obvious how to run it to obtain the results in a paper.
+While there has been tremendous progress in machine learning, data science, natural language processing, computer vision, and many other data- and computation-intensive fields, the research process is far from optimal.
+Most of the time, the output of research is simply a PDF file (published paper).
+Even when people release their data and code (which is a big step forward), it is often not obvious how to run it to obtain the results in a paper.
 Simply put:

 > ***Today, researchers spend excrutiating amounts of time reproducing published results.***

+The goal of CodaLab Worksheets is to fix this in order to both accelerate the rate of research and make it more sound.

 ## **How does CodaLab Worksheets work?**

-There are two important concepts: ***bundles*** and ***worksheets***.
+There are two important concepts in CodaLab: ***bundles*** and ***worksheets***.

 - Users upload ***bundles*** (datasets in any format or programs in any programming language) and create new bundles by running new bundles that *depend* on previous bundles.
 This forms a graph over bundles that captures the research process in an *immutable* way.
-- At the same time, users create ***worksheets*** to present the information in a comprehensible way.
+- Users create ***worksheets*** to present the information in a comprehensible way.
 Worksheets are written in a special [markdown language](https://github.com/codalab/codalab/wiki/User_Worksheet-Markdown).